Playtronica/biotron-firmware/DEVELOPING.md

 Review in that order.
 Each commit answers one risk and has a nearby test.

+## Known compatibility quirks

+These are intentional F1 compatibility constraints, not invitations for a drive-by cleanup:

+- `lightBPM = 0` behaves as `1`: the light path runs on every plant beat.
+An older copy of `SettingsDescription.md` called zero "inactive", but that was not the shipped 1.8.2 behavior.
+Changing it needs a product decision and a separate migration release.
+- Presets store zero-based channels `1/2`, so users see MIDI channels `2/3`.
+  Keep the storage values and the wire output unchanged in F1.
+- The fingerprint pad advances the preset on release.
+The top pad toggles mute only when Button Mute is enabled.
+The bottom pad currently changes only its pressed/LED state; its old settings action remains commented out.
+Do not document or restore a bottom-pad musical action without a product decision.
+- `button_states` in factory JSON contains raw pulse intervals, not debounced booleans.
+Use a human-observed pad/LED/note check for F1 acceptance.

+When documentation and executable 1.8.2 behavior disagree, characterize both, preserve the executable behavior in F1, and open a named migration decision.

 ## Known diagnostic caveat

 Candidate factory commands are: